 The Company's reporting currency is the U.S. dollar.
-The functional currency of Vaccitech and each subsidiary is the currency of the country and economic environment in which it is located.
+The functional currency of the parent and each subsidiary is the currency of the country and economic environment in which it is located.
 Assets and liabilities of each legal entity are first translated into British pounds and consolidated.
-The consolidated balances are then represented into U.S. dollars at period-end exchange rates.
+The consolidated balances are then converted into U.S. dollars at period-end exchange rates.
 Revenues and expenses are translated into British pounds, then into U.S. dollars at average exchange rates for each reporting period.
 Translation adjustments are reflected as accumulated other comprehensive income within shareholders' deficit.
-Gains and losses on foreign currency transactions are included in the consolidated statement of operations and comprehensive loss as a component of operating expenses.
+Gains and losses on foreign currency transactions are included in the consolidated statement of operations and comprehensive loss.
+The aggregate, net foreign exchange gain or loss included in determining net loss was a gain of \$461,852 and gain of \$68,280 for the year ended December 31, 2020 and the period ended December 31, 2019, respectively.